Southern Europe: Post-Middle Ages

 Beginning roughly in the 12th century in Florence, and later spreading through Europe with the development of the printing press, a Renaissance of knowledge challenged traditional doctrines in science and theology, with the Arabic texts and thought bringing about rediscovery of classical Greek and Roman knowledge.
 The Catholic reconquest of Portugal and Spain led to a series of oceanic explorations resulting in the Age of Discovery that established direct links with Africa, the Americas, and Asia.
 During this period, Iberian forces engaged in a worldwide struggle with Islamic societies; the battlefronts in this Ibero-Islamic World War stretched from the Mediterranean into the Indian Ocean, finally involving the islands of Southeast Asia (see also: Indo-Mediterranean).
 Eventually this ecumenical conflict ended when new players—England, Holland and France—replaced Spain and Portugal as the main agents of European imperialism in the mid-17th century.

 European overseas expansion led to the rise of colonial empires, producing the Columbian Exchange.
+Most of the Americas inherited two of Southern Europe’s main languages: Spanish and Portuguese.
 The combination of resource inflows from the New World and the Industrial Revolution of Great Britain, allowed a new economy based on manufacturing instead of subsistence agriculture.
 The period between 1815 and 1871 saw a large number of revolutionary attempts and independence wars.
 Balkan nations began to regain independence from the Ottoman Empire.
 Italy unified into a nation state.
 The capture of Rome in 1870 ended the Papal temporal power.

 Ottomans controlled most of the Mediterranean Sea for centuries.

-20th and 21st century
+19th to 21st century

+Mountainous terrain and fragmented coastlines hindered Southern Europe’s industrialization.
+During the 19th century, countries such as Spain, Portugal, Italy, and Greece remained predominantly agrarian, with industrial growth concentrated in only a few urban regions (notably northern Italy and Catalonia).
+Political instability in the Iberian Peninsula and the Balkans, along with the influence of organized crime in Italy, further undermined economic development throughout much of the 20th century.

 The outbreak of World War I in 1914 was precipitated by the rise of nationalism in Southeastern Europe as the Great Powers took up sides.
 The Allies defeated the Central Powers in 1918.
 During the Paris Peace Conference the Big Four imposed their terms in a series of treaties, especially the Treaty of Versailles.
 The Nazi regime under Adolf Hitler came to power in 1933, and along with Mussolini's Italy sought to gain control of the continent by the Second World War.